tdangarwala/self_balancing_robot/README.md

 You can think of it like water flowing down a hill.
 Using Newtonian you have to model every type of force acting on the water as it goes down.
 With Lagrangian you know at the top it's all gravitational energy and at the bottom it's kinetic and that's all you need!

-To make this mostly about design and findings, please see the attached doc walking through the derivation.
+To make this mostly about design and findings, please see the attached doc [...
+Derivation.docx] walking through the derivation.

 # Controller Design